MicrosoftEdge/WebView2Feedback/specs/AddHostObjectToScriptWithOrigins.md

   /// added fails.
 If the iframe is deleted this method will return fail also.
   HRESULT RemoveHostObjectFromScript([in] LPCWSTR name);

+  /// The FrameDeleted event is raised when the iframe corresponding to this CoreWebView2Frame
-  /// Called when an iframe is removed or the document containing that iframe
+  /// object is removed or the document containing that iframe is destroyed HRESULT add_FrameDeleted(
-  /// is destroyed
-  HRESULT add_FrameDeleted(
       [in] ICoreWebView2FrameDeletedEventHandler *eventHandler,
       [out] EventRegistrationToken * token);